Action-angle coordinates of spherical pendulums with symmetric quadratic potentials: Introduction

-So far, there are only a few explicit semitoric systems whose symplectic invariants are actually computed.
+There are only a few explicit semitoric systems so far whose symplectic invariants are actually computed.
 Although the spherical pendulum is not strictly a semitoric system as $J$ is not proper, it falls into the class of faithful semitoric systems as in Hohloch--Sabatini--Sepe--Symington \cite{MR3843843}, and have similar semiglobal invariants as semitoric ones.
 The spherical pendulum with a linear potential has a pinched torus fiber, while the one with a symmetric quadratic potential has a double-pinched torus fiber.
 In particular, Dullin \cite{MR3017036} computed the Taylor series invariants of the spherical pendulum.
-Other examples include Le Floch--Pelayo \cite{MR3927110} for coupled angular momenta and Alonso--Dullin--Hohloch \cite{MR3924558} for coupled spin-oscillators, but we are not aware of the computation for the general spherical pendulum.
-In the future, we plan to compute the Taylor series invariants and the other ones of the general spherical pendulum so as to deepen the analysis on them.
+Other examples include Le Floch--Pelayo \cite{MR3927110} of coupled angular momenta and Alonso--Dullin--Hohloch \cite{MR3924558} of coupled spin-oscillators, but we are not aware of the computation for general spherical pendulums.
+In the future, we plan to compute the Taylor series and the other invariants of general spherical pendulums so as to deepen the analysis on them.